ecupaio/jekyll-template/README.md

 `gem install bundle`

 ### NodeJS and NPM
-NodeJS and NPM are necesarry for running the grunt tasks.
+NodeJS and NPM are necessary for running the grunt tasks.
 Follow [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to get them installed.

 ## Development